-825 Note: Several scenarios also supported by guidelines [i.14] defined in Continua Health Alliance should be

-826 covered by this use case.
+Note: Several scenarios also supported by guidelines [i.13]defined in Continua Health Alliance should be covered by this use case.

-827

-829 • Patients using healthcare sensors 830 • Health-care gateways (also known as AHDs (Application Hosting Devices) in Continua Health Alliance 831 terminology).
-Examples of healthcare gateways can include wall plugged devices with wired or wireless 832 connectivity, or mobile devices such as smartphones.
-833 Operating healthcare service enterprise backend servers (equivalent to a WAN Device (Wide Area 834 Network Device) in Continua Health Alliance terminology) Health care providers, operating healthcare enterprise backend servers 835 • Health care providers, operating healthcare enterprise backend servers 836 Care givers and authorized users that could eventually access health sensor data 837 Wide Area Network operator 838 7.1.4 Pre-conditions 839 • Operational healthcare sensor(s) that requires occasionally or periodically transport of sensor data to a 840 backend server.
-841 • A local healthcare gateway is available that can be used to transport data from the healthcare sensor to a 842 backend server.
+- Patients using healthcare sensors - Health-care gateways (also known as AHDs (Application Hosting Devices) in Continua Health Alliance terminology).
+Examples of healthcare gateways can include wall plugged devices with wired or wireless connectivity, or mobile devices such as smartphones. - Operating healthcare service enterprise backend servers (equivalent to a WAN Device (Wide Area Network Device) in Continua Health Alliance terminology) - Health care providers, operating healthcare enterprise backend servers - Care givers and authorized users that could eventually access health sensor data - Wide Area Network operator

+- Operational healthcare sensor(s) that requires occasionally or periodically transport of sensor data to a backend server. - A local healthcare gateway is available that can be used to transport data from the healthcare sensor to a backend server.
 It is open as regards who owns and/or operates this local gateway.
-Different scenarios 843 shall be possible supported (patient, healthcare provider, care-giver, M2M service provider, wide area 844 network operator).
-845 • Network connectivity is available for transporting healthcare sensor data from the local gateway to the 846 backend server.
-847 • A backend server that is hosting applications to collect measurement data and makes it available to care- 848 givers, healthcare-providers or the patient.
-849 7.1.5 Triggers 0.50 850 The following triggers could initiate exchange of information according to the flows described further-below: 851 • Patient-initiated measurement request (Trigger A).
-In this case, the patient decides to take a 852 measurement and triggers the processing in the system.
-853 • Static configured policy at a healthcare gateway that requests patient to initiate measurement (Trigger 854 B).
-This can be an explicit message from the gateway device to a patient device, or it could just a 855 indicator on the gateway itself such as a pop-up message or an indicator light requesting 856 measurement.
-857 • Static configured policy at a healthcare gateway that directly requests sensor data without patient 858 intervention (Trigger C).
-This can be used in conjunction or in lieu of Triggers A or B. Some sensor 859 data may be measurable or accessible without patient intervention so that the gateway merely needs to 860 communicate with one or more sensors to obtain the data.
-861 • Patient monitoring app on healthcare service backend server that triggers generation of sensor data 862 (Trigger D).
-863 Dynamic patient monitoring request from the healthcare service provider (Trigger E).
-864 Availability of new patient healthcare data at a healthcare gateway that requires transport to a backend 865 server.
-866 • Availability of new patient healthcare data at a backend server that requires sharing with authenticated 860 867 users such as a nurse/doctor (healthcare provider) and a patient's relative (such as a child care-giver).
-868 Health care service provider needing to contact patient to take measurements.
-869 870 • Analysis of healthcare patient sensor info or trends that triggers the need to take action on behalf of notion (for example determination of a determination health condition) 870 patient (for example determination of a deteriorating health condition).
-871 • QoS-aware data buffering policy on the healthcare gateway.
-872 • Network-aware and/or device-aware delay-tolerant data management policy on the healthcare 873 gateway.
-Network dynamic access constraints or network utilization constraints or prior network 874 access policy constraints or device energy minimization considerations can cause delay tolerant 875 sensor data to be buffered (and aggregated if needed) at the gateway and transmitted at a later time. $^{ m \odot}$ oneM2M Partners Type 1 (ARIB, ATIS, CCSA, ETSI, TIA, TSDSI, TTA, TTC) Page 42 of 140 This is a draft oneM2M document and should not be relied upon; the final version, if any, will be made available by oneM2M Partners This is a while one main and should not be react upon, the final version, if any, will be made available by one main in the material Type 1
+Different scenarios shall be possible supported (patient, healthcare provider, care-giver, M2M service provider, wide area network operator). - Network connectivity is available for transporting healthcare sensor data from the local gateway to the backend server. - A backend server that is hosting applications to collect measurement data and makes it available to caregivers, healthcare-providers or the patient.

+The following triggers could initiate exchange of information according to the flows described further-below:

+- Patient-initiated measurement request (Trigger A).
+In this case, the patient decides to take a measurement and triggers the processing in the system. - Static configured policy at a healthcare gateway that requests patient to initiate measurement (Trigger B).
+This can be an explicit message from the gateway device to a patient device, or it could just an indicator on the gateway itself such as a pop-up message or an indicator light requesting measurement. - Static configured policy at a healthcare gateway that directly requests sensor data without patient intervention (Trigger C).
+This can be used in conjunction or in lieu of Triggers A or B. Some sensor data may be measurable or accessible without patient intervention so that the gateway merely needs to communicate with one or more sensors to obtain the data. - Patient monitoring app on healthcare service backend server that triggers generation of sensor data (Trigger D). - Dynamic patient monitoring request from the healthcare service provider (Trigger E). - Availability of new patient healthcare data at a healthcare gateway that requires transport to a backend server. - Availability of new patient healthcare data at a backend server that requires sharing with authenticated users such as a nurse/doctor (healthcare provider) and a patient's relative (such as a child care-giver). - Health care service provider needing to contact patient to take measurements. - Analysis of healthcare patient sensor info or trends that triggers the need to take action on behalf of patient (for example determination of a deteriorating health condition). - OoS-aware data buffering policy on the healthcare gateway.

-• Failure in the components of the M2M System for the healthcare service. (e.g. functional failure in Wide Area Network, functional failure in Healthcare Service Backend Server).
+- Network-aware and/or device-aware delay-tolerant data management policy on the healthcare gateway.
+Network dynamic access constraints or network utilization constraints or prior network access policy constraints or device energy minimization considerations can cause delay tolerant sensor data to be buffered (and aggregated if needed) at the gateway and transmitted at a later time. - Failure in the components of the M2M System for the healthcare service. (e.g. functional failure in Wide Area Network, functional failure in Healthcare Service Backend Server).